ersouthall/Time-of-detection/README.md

   </li>
 </ul>

 and investigate how early we can detect R_0 = 1, in order to inform the path towards disease elimination.
-We adapt all algorithms to include a consecutive point strategy and find the optimal number of consectuive points required to minimise classification errors.
+We adapt all algorithms to include a consecutive point strategy and find the optimal number of consecutive points required to minimise classification errors.
 <h2 id="folder-structure"> Folder structure</h2>

 [Create sythentic data (Ext, NExt and Fix)](./data/README.md)